scinote-eln/scinote-api-docs/source/includes/_inventory_column_stock_unit_items.md

 }
 ```

-This endpoint retrieves specific stock unit item from inventory column, only valid for columns with 'stock_value' data type.
+This endpoint retrieves specific stock unit item from inventory column, only valid for columns with 'stock' data type.

 ### HTTP Request